Using GitLab to plan work

 As a Product Manager you should close work items for the following reasons:

-3. Too complex: We want to have a simple, user-friendly product that does complex things, not the other way around.
+- Too complex: We want to have a simple, user-friendly product that does complex things, not the other way around.
+Uses of the product that are overly complex or only solve for narrow use cases might fall into this category.

-4. We don’t want another setting: whenever we can, we try to avoid having settings.
-Some settings are unavoidable, but most aren’t.
+- We don’t want another setting: whenever we can, we try to avoid having settings.
+GitLab follows the Convention over Configuration principle when evaluating new proposals.
+It’s important to consider all of the user experience impacts an additional setting can add and while some settings are unavoidable; most aren’t.

-6. Brings an Enterprise exclusive feature to the Community Edition: this problem is already addressed in the Stewardship page.
+- Changes the tier of a feature: this problem is already addressed in the Stewardship page.

 When closing a work item, leave a comment explaining why you’re closing it, and link to anything of relevance (the other duplicate, the original feature that this is an iteration on, etc).
 Don’t forget to thank the authors for the time and effort taken to submit the feature request/merge request.
 In all cases and without exception, you should be nice and polite when interacting with users and customers.